iharandreyev/swift-ui-on-remove-from-parent/README.md

 ## Limitations

 - The view identity must be bound to a unique proxy value with `identify(as:)` modifier in order for things to work properly on iOS 16 and below.
-- There can be only a single callback for a given view.
+- There can be only a single callback for a given view id.
 - The callback is `@MainActor` bound to avoid concurrency issues.

 ## Usage

+### Basic example

 ```swift
 enum ViewID: Hashable, Sendable {